Skip to content ↓

 Content

-We aim to inspire young people to enjoy maths, to develop their thinking skills, to exceed their expectations in public examinations and to be functionally numerate in the workplace.
-For the current GCSE course pupils are assessed on their skills, knowledge and understanding in relation to number, algebra, geometry and measures and statistics.
+We aim to inspire young people to enjoy math, to develop their thinking skills, to exceed their expectations in public examinations and to be functionally numerate in the workplace.
+For the current GCSE course pupils are assessed on their skills, knowledge and understanding in relation to number, algebra, geometry and measures, and statistics.
 The aims of the course are to enable pupils to:

 • Develop knowledge, skills and understanding of mathematical methods and concepts